 Revival Beginnings in Syria

-Sixteen baptisms in one morning in the Middle East is a very special moment for this young Syrian church of members who come from the Middle Eastern A religious minority in the Middle East combining Judaism, Christianity and Islam. religion (a religious minority in the Middle East combining beliefs from Judaism, Christianity
+Sixteen baptisms in one morning in the Middle East is a very special moment for this young Syrian church of members who come from the Middle Eastern Druze religion (a religious minority in the Middle East combining beliefs from Judaism, Christianity and Islam).

 Revival in Syria is not unlike revival anywhere else in the world.
 It means new converts, new churches, new leadership and the baptizing of new believers.